 Tools That Provide Context & Content

-Instead of a manger sitting down to ‘remember’ and ‘guess’ what and how an employee did, online performance management systems that offer ongoing goal tracking, competency management, development planning, and journaling/feedback tools, provide the necessary context and information for managers to use as a basis for comments.
+Instead of a manager sitting down to ‘remember’ and ‘guess’ what and how an employee did, online performance management systems that offer ongoing goal tracking, competency management, development planning, and journaling/feedback tools, provide the necessary context and information for managers to use as a basis for comments.
 Using this information, managers can more easily and accurately assess how an employee is doing, what milestones they have achieved, what observations were recorded, and whether they need to improve in certain areas.
 A manager will be able to reference this information in a consolidated and easily digestible format so they can provide a detailed report.
 Bonus!
 If managers are using journaling and feedback tools regularly to document coaching tips and observations, this significantly reduces the amount of writing even needed!

 Tools to Help with Recalling & Remembering

 One of the handiest features that performance management tools is the ability for managers to journal an employee’s performance throughout the year.
-By making it easy to write down performance related information right when it is fresh, these tools allow managers to build up a backlog of content, a performance log if you will.
+By making it easy to write down performance-related information right when it is fresh, these tools allow managers to build up a backlog of content, a performance log if you will.
 This makes it so managers don’t need to struggle to remember specific events when it is time to write reviews and can actually reference instances or observations when justifying comments.